MS in Education - Instructional Technology: Adult Learning and Organizations

 - IX 520: Needs Assessment and Evaluation in Education and Training (5 credits)

-- IX 540: Research in Instructional Technology (5 credits)
+- IX 540: Research Methods for Education and Instructional Technology (5 credits)

 - IX 550: Project Management and Implementation in Education and Training (5 credits)